discord-net/Discord.Net/docs/faq/client-basics.md

 ## My client keeps returning 401 upon logging in!

+> [!WARNING]
+> Userbot/selfbot (logging in with a user token) is not
+> officially supported with this library.
+>
+> Logging in under a user account may result in account
+> termination!

 There are few possible reasons why this may occur.
 	1. You are not using the appropriate [TokenType].
 	If you are using a bot account created from the Discord Developer